Can You Roll Closing Costs Into a VA Loan?

 In This Article

-Everything else, including appraisal fees, title insurance, prepaid property taxes, homeowner's insurance, and escrow setup costs, must be paid at closing.
-VA guidelines do not allow those fees to be added to the loan balance.
-VA-backed home loans have helped more than 28 million veterans and service members purchase homes since the program began in 1944, per the VA.
-But the "no closing costs" idea is one of the most common misconceptions veterans carry into the process.
+Everything else, including the appraisal, title insurance, prepaid property taxes, homeowner’s insurance, and recording fees, must be paid at closing.
+VA guidelines do not allow those costs to be added to your loan balance.

 | Fee Type | Can It Be Rolled In? | Notes |